City of Seattle Homeless Response

 Lake Union Village

 The potential village is planned for 800 Aloha St. in South Lake Union and is the first village to be located in the downtown region, meeting a critical need in the area.
 Lake Union Village is part of Mayor Durkan’s plan to expand capacity at shelters and villages to serve an additional 500 people per night.
-Environmental testing and site preparation is underway on this site and the City does not have a firm timeline for opening.
+Site preparation is underway and the City anticipates the village will open in October.

 It will host 22 tiny houses.
 LIHI will operate the site and Lifelong will provide case management to assist residents in finding permanent housing.

 True Hope Village

 Located in the Central District at 1714 E Yesler Way in the Central District, True Hope Village is sponsored by two churches, New Hope Missionary Baptist Church and Truevine of Holiness Missionary Baptist Church.
 The two churches and LIHI will support case management and other community resources for people living in 35 tiny houses at this property.
 Outreach organizations that work with unsheltered people will provide referrals into this village, including referrals for homeless students seeking to enroll in local vocational school programs.
 Partner organizations include the Urban League of Metropolitan Seattle, Seattle Vocational Institute, Seattle Indian Center, New Hope Missionary Baptist Church, Truevine of Holiness Missionary Baptist Church, LIHI and the Navigation Team.

 True Hope Village opened in September of this year.